The Forest Filtration of a Graph: Preliminaries

-If for all $S\subsetneq[n]$ the map
+If for all $S\subsetneq\underline{n}$ the map

-is a cofibration, we say the punctured cube is cofibrant.
-If we have $X_1,\dots,X_n$ CW-complexes such that their intersections are subcomplexes, and we take the punctured cube given by the intersections and the inclusions between them, then the punctured cube is cofibrant and $\hocolim(\mathcal{X})\simeq \colim(\mathcal{X})$ (Proposition 5.8.25 \citep{cubicalhomotopy}).
+is a cofibration, we say the punctured cube is \textit{cofibrant}.
+If $X_1,\dots,X_n$ are CW-complexes such that their intersections are subcomplexes, and we take the punctured cube given by the intersections and the inclusions between them, then the punctured cube is cofibrant and $\hocolim(\mathcal{X})\simeq \colim(\mathcal{X})$ (Proposition 5.8.25 \citep{cubicalhomotopy}).
+We will use several times the following known fact about homotopy pushouts (see \citep{indcomplcartprod} for a proof).

 \begin{lem} Let $X,Y,Z$ be spaces with maps $f\colon Z\longrightarrow X$ and $g\colon Z\longrightarrow Y$ such that both maps are null-homotopic.
 Then

 where

 \end{lem}